ndronos/c-nomorph/HowStufWorks.md

 The function call names the function it's calling followed by parentheses.
 If the function has paameters, the function call must include corresponding values to match those parameters.
+This additional part of the function call is called passing parameters to the function.